 South England Hiking

-The South West Coast Path is Britain’s longest national trail at a staggering 630 miles, although it can be taken in parts that don’t require X amount of days.
+The South West Coast Path is Britain’s longest national trail at a staggering 630 miles, although it can be taken in parts that don’t require [insert horrendous number here] of days.

 Going from West Lulworth to Weymouth will introduce you to some of the UK’s most beautiful, natural landmarks, and allow you to go for a swim if you so fancy.
 Clocking in at 21km, the stunning trail can be done in a day, although there are many possible adventures that present themselves along the way that you could take advantage of by setting up camp.